 The Madison Initiative

-James Madison warned against “the mischiefs of faction.”
-He and the other Founders designed a system of government built on representative institutions that are meant to foster negotiation and compromise.
-They understood that governing a nation as extensive and diverse as the United States would require leaders capable of reaching agreement among and on behalf of people and groups with different and often conflicting interests, beliefs, and agendas.
+Our initiative’s namesake, James Madison, warned against “the mischiefs of faction.”
+The Founding Fathers understood that governing a nation as extensive and diverse as the United States would require leaders capable of reaching agreement among and on behalf of people and groups with different and often conflicting interests, beliefs, and agendas.

-Our approach is explicitly agnostic on particular policy outcomes.
+It’s important to note what this initiative is not: As a private charitable foundation, the Hewlett Foundation never tries to influence election outcomes; we are strictly prohibited from doing so.
+Moreover, our approach is explicitly agnostic on particular policy outcomes outside of democracy-enhancing reforms.
 Indeed, to proceed otherwise would miss the point.
-The health of a representative democracy ultimately depends on whether its institutions are working in ways that most people find acceptable.
+The health of a representative democracy ultimately depends on whether its legislative institutions are working in ways that the citizens support.

-We know the journey will not be easy, and we recognize that making progress will take time.
-But we embark with a sense of cautious optimism—tempered by a healthy dose of modesty respecting our ability to produce change, and a willingness to learn and change directions as we proceed and events unfold.
+Progress will take time.
+But we embark with a sense of cautious optimism—tempered by a healthy dose of modesty and a willingness to learn and change directions as we proceed.